mspnp/iaas-landing-zone-baseline/04-subscription-vending-execute.md

 ## Steps

-1. Deploy the application landing zone
+1. Deploy and configure the application landing zone

    > :book: TODO-CK